Comic Book: For the Man Who Has Everything

 - Just Friends: Superman and Wonder Woman, according to Wonder Woman.
 Then Moore tosses in the Ship Tease noted below.

-- Karma Houdini / Karmic Death: Mongul's fate.
+- Karma Houdini/Karmic Death: Mongul's fate.
 Death being figurative here, of course.
 Depending on if Mongul's dream turns sour or if he's dissatisfied with it, he got exactly what he wanted and was satisfied with it.
-In the JLU episode, Batman bitterly states that whatever he sees is "too good for him".
+In the Justice League Unlimited episode, Batman bitterly states that whatever he sees is "too good for him".

 - Lotus-Eater Machine: The Black Mercy.